Girls, Boys And Puberty

 Video #2: Wet Dreams

 Transcript: If your child gets wet dreams, that’s another aspect of the heathy sexuality that happens in some kids, but not all kids.
 Both ends are normal.
 It’s okay to have them, it’s okay not to have them.
-If you as a parent noticed, it’s fair game to say, “Hey, I noticed that the plumbing works are having wet dreams.
+If you as a parent noticed, it’s fair game to say, “Hey, I noticed that the plumbing works.
+You’re having wet dreams.
 That means your guy parts are all fully functional.
 If you notice that, just put it in your laundry pile, I’ll get to it eventually.
 Or we’ll get you, you and your laundry, whatever the schedule is.”

 If you can’t tell if it’s wet dream versus incontinence, what we call wetting the bed…The wetting the bed is going to be in a different spot, and it’s going to be more of it.
 The wet dream is going to be a sticky white spot area of ejaculate, right front and center in their pajamas kind of where their penis would by lying.
 So, you can kind of predict by where the wet is, and what the pattern is, whether that was ejaculate or urine.
 The kids might not know the difference.
 So educate them, saying, “Hey, wet dreams, those are normal.”
 If you’re having a problem with bed wetting, we can talk to your pediatrician about that.

 Video #3: When “The Talk” is Too Difficult